LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-12-DTLeftJoins3_2.md

 published: true
 ---

 Earlier I showed you [how to set up your ASP.NET Core project for basic CRUD operations.
-Now we will customize the UI to use DataTables Editor]({% link _posts/0001-01-09-DTLeftJoins3.md %}) Let
+Now we will customize the UI to use DataTables Editor](https://consolecommando.net/DTLeftJoins3.html)

 # Install DataTables #